 Image sourced from The University of Western Australia

-The University of Western Australia (UWA) is, according to QS Top University Rankings by Subject 2020, the fourth best place for Sports Science in Australia.
-It’s also 20th worldwide.
+The University of Western Australia (UWA) is, according to QS Top University Rankings by Subject 2022, the fourth best place for Sports Science in Australia.
+It is also the 23rd best university to study Sports Science worldwide.

 UWA is located just over the water from South Perth and boasts a beautiful coastline location.
 You can also study in Albany, on the Regional campus!